 Summer may just be wrapping up, but like every good B2C marketer, we have the holidays on our minds already.
+In fact, 58% of marketers start planning for Black Friday and Cyber Monday on or before September.
 And how could we not, when last year’s sales for Black Friday and Cyber Monday shattered records yet again?

 But that growth is a double-edged sword.
 There are more and more brands—including your competitors— vying for consumer attention and money this holiday season.

 How is your marketing message going to stand out amid the myriad of emails about to bombard your buyers’ inboxes?
 Unfortunately, your average promotional email isn’t going to cut it.